 Include the API key in the Authorization header of all Bolt Terminal API requests.

-See the Connecting to the Server topic in the Bolt P2PE API documentation for more information.
+See the Connecting a Terminal to Bolt topic in the Bolt Terminal API Developer Guide for more information.

 |CoPilot API||Bearer Token Authentication||Your client application is authorized using a JSON Web Token, which is retrieved in an authentication request to the CoPilot service.
 A unique client secret value is used to generate the bearer token.|